 We may, at your request, give information about your training to third parties.
 For example, sometimes a student who took a class for professional certification (say, as a teacher) wishes to volunteer as a coach for a youth sports league.
 The league may require their coaches to provide documentation of, say, first aid training.
 If you want us to do that in an email, we will copy you on the email unless you request otherwise.
 If we do, the recipient(s) will get your email, and we will have no control over what happens to it after that.

-Our instructors have spent decades training military and law enforcement personnel advanced skills for surviving in toxic environments, and many of the photos on this website are from George’s previous classes, or classes he participated in with other agencies.
+Our instructors have spent decades training tens of thousands of military and law enforcement personnel advanced skills for surviving in toxic environments, and many of the photos on this website are from George’s previous classes, or classes he participated in with other agencies.
+He continues to teach law enforcement, EMS, fire, and Military personnel.
 Photos of military or LE personnel appearing on this website in no way indicate endorsement of Heloderm LLC by the Departments of Defense, Justice, or Homeland Security, nor by any state or local law enforcement agencies represented.

 Heloderm: Because there is no safety in ignorance.